 All majors are required to complete SOC 3204: Social Research Methods.
-This course aims to give students a solid foundation of reserach techniques.
+This course aims to give students a solid foundation of research techniques.
 The Department of Sociology also offers SOC 4204: Applied Research for interested students.
-The course stresses the differences between applied reserach and other methodologies.
+The course stresses the differences between applied research and other methodologies.

 You can register for our independent study or undergraduate research courses, which provide opportunities to complete a research project with the guidance of a faculty mentor.
 Ask your academic advisor for more information.